avapolzin/avapolzin.github.io/_pages/teaching.md

 - Anshveer Bindra (Oberoi International School) - Review of QFT as applied to de Sitter space
 - Chris Brenner (Needham High School) - Review of false vacuum decay in the context of cosmological theories
 - Harshil Soni (South Brunswick High School) -- "*Analyzing the velocity and inclination of the galaxy M33 using spectral image cubes*"
-- Ian McDonnell (St. Andrew's School) -- Solar system vs. exoplanetary system rocky planet properties in the context of detection bias
+- Ian McDonnell (St. Andrew's School) -- Solar system vs. exoplanetary system rocky planet properties in the context of detection/characterization bias
 {% enddetails %}